kiyros/2022ggcNotes/notes/AI - Artificial intelligence/Classifiers.md

 - Maximizes the margin
 	- Gives the maximum separation between the two classes
 	- ![[Pasted image 20220923141157.png]]
+	- the inputs closest to the dividing hyperplane are used to make a dividing decision.

 Hyperparameters of SVM